 - Agc:

-A slight blue tint remains (B/G=1.086) and the left side of the frame is darker than the right due to lens shading - a per-pixel correction that the SoftISP doesn’t implement.
+BLC=0 produces perfect AWB balance because the offset mismatch disappears, but the lack of black level subtraction lifts shadow values (minimum ~75 instead of 0).
+With the fix applied and proper BLC, the AWB converges to near-neutral without any CCM.
+The left side of the frame is slightly darker than the right due to lens shading — a per-pixel correction that the SoftISP doesn’t implement.
 For a webcam, this is acceptable.

 Setting digital gain